 Your patch file size is nearly the same as your content file size

 When you’re uploading new application files, a patch file is created.
-Patch file is meant to be as small as possible, so if it happens to be nearly the same as your full application size, it is considered as a mistake.
+Patch file is meant to be as small as possible, so if it happens to be nearly the same as your full application size, it is considered a mistake.

 Reasons why this may happen: